isaacs/path-scurry/README.md

 that this module doesn't blaze anyone.
 But it does go very fast, in the cases it's optimized for, if used properly.

-PathWalker provides ample opportunities to get extremely good performance, as well as several options to trade performance for convenience.
+PathScurry provides ample opportunities to get extremely good performance, as well as several options to trade performance for convenience.